klojang4j/klojang-templates/README.md

 render flawlessly within a browser.
 This allows the static HTML produced by UI designers to gradually evolve into fully dynamic pages while at no point entering an "unrenderable" phase.
-While this was not the primary motivation for developing _Klojang Templates_, it, too, lets you create templates that are well-formed and valid in their raw state.
+While this was not the primary motivation for developing _Klojang Templates_, it does let you write templates that are well-formed and valid in their raw state.
 (See
 [Evolving the Raw Template](#evolving-the-raw-template).)

 Klojang templates arguably are even simpler than Mustache templates.
 There are just